 What is owner financing?
 This is a type of sale where the owner finances their own buyer or becomes the bank.
 The owner will usually have similar terms to a bank for a buyer to qualify.
 They expect a downpayment, interest over a loan, and can also foreclose for non-payment.
 This is also a great way for a buyer to buy a home that may not have the best financial background on paper since the owners might be a little less stringent.
-Check out these 4 tips for selling your house with owner financing in Detroit.
+Check out these 4 tips for selling your house with owner financing in Southeast Michigan.

 Tip #1: Check Buyer Qualifications

 You will not have to wait long for an offer if you are willing to provide owner financing; however, you do have to take into consideration WHY they aren’t using a traditional bank to obtain the financing.
 You must conduct all due diligence on your potential buyers to protect yourself and your investment.
 Make sure you require your potential buyer to fill out a loan application and investigate all the information provided, such as current employment and references.
 Also, conduct a background check and run a credit report.
 Do everything a traditional bank would do.